pebreo/pebreo.github.io/midgame/PreambleMidgame.md

 The freedom dividend is a safety net.
 Let me explain.

 Automation and robot labor are coming online.
-While it will fuel economic growth, it also displaces workers whose skillsets are no longer needed.
+It's a game changer.
+While it will fuel incredible economic growth, it also it leaves many in our communities behind - their skillsets no longer needed.
 This creates a crucial need for a safety net – a system that ensures hard times don't cripple you.
 The freedom dividend is the solution.

 The freedom dividend is like fertilizer and soil.
 Why?